Update on Samsung Galaxy Note 2

 - 1From your home screen, access the settings wheel by taking a swipe down from the top of your screen.Advertisement

-- 2From the settings screen, under System, press "About device".This screen will give you general information about your device like the status, software/firmware versions and legal information.
-Press "Software update", which should be the first option on the "About device" screen.Advertisement
+- 2This screen will give you general information about your device like the status, software/firmware versions and legal information.
+Press "Software update", which should be the first option on the "About device" screen.From the settings screen, under System, press "About device".Advertisement

 - 4It's a good idea that you also check the options about when and how your phone will update: